 A vegan product does not contain any animal ingredients or animal-derived ingredients.
 This includes honey, beeswax and lanolin, to name but a few.

-In honour of World Vegan Day, November 1st, here are nine tried and tested brands you can trust to supply you with 100% vegan goodies:
+Here are nine tried and tested brands you can trust to supply you with 100% vegan goodies:

 Widely hailed as one of the best results-driven brands on the market, Dermalogica’s new Body Collection is vegan, cruelty-free, paraben and gluten free.